 Application Procedures

-Required documents include transcripts from all colleges and universities an applicant has attended, contact information for three individuals (able to assess applicants' potential for graduate study) designated to provide letters of recommendation, and a statement of purpose.
+Required documents include transcripts from all colleges and universities an applicant has attended, contact information for three individuals who are able to assess an applicant's potential for graduate study designated to provide letters of recommendation, and a statement of purpose.

 Applicants should consult the Studio Art Graduate Bulletin on the School of Art, Art History, and Design website.
 No separate application is necessary for scholarships or teaching/research assistantships for studio art applicants.

-Studio art applicants' portfolio requirements are listed below.
+Studio art applicants' portfolio requirements are in the following list.
 Images in the portfolio should be uploaded as PDF files no larger than 72 dpi and 1240 by 1240 pixels.
 File size must not exceed 18 MB.
 Images must be numbered according to the order they are to be presented to the admissions committee, beginning with 01.
 Applicants must include an inventory list that includes each image's name, title, medium, size, and approximate date of work, as well as their name and emphasis.
 They may supply a link to their personal website.

 Portfolio contents and submission requirements for each program are as follows.